rlf-arlut/tmrg/doc/source/triplication.rst

    :linenos:

-We we want to be able to gate individual sub-signals in a triplicate clock, we have to use similar trick as in resetBlock.
+If we want to be able to gate individual sub-signals in a triplicate clock, we have to use similar trick as in the resetBlock.

 .. literalinclude:: ../../examples/clockGating02.v